 for positive constants $v, C_k, c_l$ depending only on their subscripts (if any) and where $c_l \to 0$ as $l\to \infty$.
-It follows from Corollary 3 in \cite{BCRW} that for each $k$ and all $l$ sufficiently large, there exists a nonnegative Ricci curvature metric on $N_k$, and that these can be taken to converge on $N_k$ as $l\to \infty$ as we now describe.
-In particular, the proof there showed that for each fixed $k$ and all sufficiently large $l$ the Ricci flow $\tilde{h}_{k, l}(t)$ starting from $\tilde{h}_{k, l}$ on $N_k$ exists up to a uniform time $T_k>0$ depending only on $k$ and satisfy the curvature bound
+It follows from Corollary 3 in \cite{BCRW} that for each $l$ sufficiently large depending on $k$, there exists a nonnegative Ricci curvature metric on $N_k$, and that these can be taken to converge on $N_k$ as $l\to \infty$ as we now describe.
+In particular, the proof there showed that for each fixed $k$ and all sufficiently large $l$ the Ricci flow $\tilde{h}_{k, l}(t)$ starting from $\tilde{h}_{k, l}$ on $N_k$ exists up to a uniform time $T_k>0$ depending only on $k$ and (by Theorem 2 in \cite{BCRW}) satisfies the curvature bound